 On 3 July 1923, the New Zealand Army Ordnance Department was amalgamated with the New Zealand Army Ordnance Corps resulting in one Ordnance organisation for the New Zealand Army.

-At Ngaruawahia Camp, a railway-siding had been completed, and a branch line into the camp is under construction. and the provision of buildings for Ordnance stores was receiving consideration.
+At Ngaruawahia Camp, a railway-siding had been completed, and a branch line into the camp is under construction.
+The provision of buildings for Ordnance stores was receiving consideration.

 At Ngaruawahia work commenced on the large Ordnance Store building, which when completed would absorb the stores located at Mount Eden and at Featherston Camp and enable the temporary structures in those camps to be dismantled.
 Five magazines for gun-ammunition and high explosives and the earthwork for five others were also completed at Ngaruawahia Camp.
 Five additional magazines for gun-ammunition and one for small-arms ammunition were planned to be constructed in 1927.
 Further building forecasted for the next year included;